aj0strow/epistemy/README.md

 # `epistemy`

-Open source web service to keep track of published articles.

-1. Create an account.

-2. Upload an article with metadata.

-3. Read the article (offline).

-4. Add tags to keep track.

-5. Take markdown notes.

-6. Sort articles by tag, and read prior notes.
+Web service to keep track of published articles.
+The primary user experience flow is to upload a PDF article with metadata.
+Then the user can add tags and take markdown notes.
+This is an app I personally want to use and can't find anywhere.

+### About the Name

+The name `epistemy` comes from the word `epistemology`.

+> Epistemology (Listeni/ᵻˌpɪstᵻˈmɒlədʒi/; from Greek ἐπιστήμη, epistēmē, meaning "knowledge", and λόγος, logos, meaning "logical discourse") is the branch of philosophy concerned with the theory of knowledge. [(wikipedia)](https://en.wikipedia.org/wiki/Epistemology)